 When you’ve counted and bookkept everything, and all product adjustments are logged in the accounts for the inventory, you can see the value of your purchased products in the account.
 The books for the inventory will also show the value of the sold products, as well as the value of the products that have been removed from the warehouse without being sold.

-Get full control of your inventory with Rackbeat
+Get the full overview of your inventory with the proper inventory organization

 Now you have a better idea of what an inventory constitutes and how you bookkeep it.
 However, how do you organize your inventory so your business benefits from the space and a more efficient order flow?